There are various opinions from thought leaders when it comes to whether startups should invest in SEO efforts.

 The days of choosing keywords based on search volume are long gone.
 You can still use the search volume as a benchmark but don’t get obsessed with them.
 According to a research study conducted by Ahrefs, they’ve found that we should not blindly trust keyword traffic estimation.

 For example, the average monthly search volume for “December in Spanish” is 3,500 per month and the site with the #1 rank for the keyword only got 135 visits per month.
-As we have mentioned that the site ranks #1 position will drive 36.1% of traffic for a particular keyword, the traffic should have been at least 1,000 visits per month.
+As we have mentioned the site ranks #1 position and will drive 36.1% of traffic for a particular keyword, the traffic should have been at least 1,000 visits per month.

 So, your research should focus on identifying valuable long-tail keywords.
 The search intent for long-tail keywords often leads to conversion.
-And that’s what you need for growing your startup.
+And that’s what you need to grow your startup.
 Usually, the search volume is low for these keywords.
 But we have seen keywords with 500-600 search volume generating 2x to 3x the traffic of the search volume.
 This is because the search volume of long-tail keywords is constantly growing over the months.